MP Estate Planning UK

 Complexity of Trust Structures

-Understanding Trust Documents
+Understanding Trust Deeds

-• The powers and duties of the trustees
+• The powers and duties of the trustees — including any Standard and Overriding Powers that give defined flexibility

 Navigating Legal Language